epicnerd1990/hawgts/Code and Notes/DCW TODO.md

     - State not returned after change
     - JSON Error
     - Tasker Error
+- Set up and build Tasker plugin.
+Be sure to add setup features from JOAPPS tasker and potentially integreate KWGT setup into this?

 ### END OF PROJECT
 - Make more templates